 To keep you and your family safe follow these life-saving smoke alarm tips:

 Place a smoke alarm on every level of your home including the basement and inside and outside sleeping areas.

+Check smoke alarms monthly by pushing the test button.
 If you cannot reach the button easily, use a broom handle.

 Change the batteries in your alarms at least once a year or each time you change your clock. (spring forward, fall back).